nikhilesh-ghub/resume-analyzer-genai/README.md

-# 🧠 AI-Powered Resume Analyzer using Generative AI (Gemini + LangChain)
+# 🧠 AI-Powered Resume Analyzer using Generative AI

 This project is an AI-powered resume analyzer that leverages **Google Gemini**, **LangChain**, and **Gradio** to extract skills, experience, education, and keywords from resumes and job descriptions.
 It performs a **skill gap analysis**, generates a **job-fit score**, and even creates a **tailored cover letter**.